flyteorg/flyteconsole/CONTRIBUTING.md

       export ADMIN_API_USE_SSL="https"
     ```

-    *NOTE:* Add these to your local profile (eg, `./profile`) to prevent having to do this step each time
+    *NOTE:* Add these to your local profile (e.g., `./profile`) to prevent having to do this step each time

 2. Generate SSL certificate